Perhaps one thing that pet owners dread the most is having their furry friend become infested with fleas.

 Mix a teaspoon in with every four cups of drinking water, and the problem should take care of itself.
 This is a great method, because it not only helps with repelling fleas, but it has a lot of benefits for your dog’s skin and coat as well.

 Another great addition to your dog’s diet for repelling fleas is coconut oil.
 This oil is so effective due to its high lauric acid content, which is a key ingredient in combatting fleas and protecting the coat from damage.

-It’s also a great moisturize for dry and irritated skin, and it can even combat intestinal parasites when mixed sparingly with food.
-For more information, make sure to check out our post on coconut oil for fleas.
+It’s also a great moisturizer for dry and irritated skin, and it can even combat intestinal parasites when mixed sparingly with food

 4. Brewer’s Yeast